chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/ec2-http-latency.md

 ## Introduction

 - EC2 HTTP Latency contains chaos to disrupt the state of infra resources.
-The experiment can induce a http chaos on AWS EC2 Instance using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built in the experiment for the give chaos scenario.
+The experiment can induce an http chaos on AWS EC2 Instance using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built into the experiment for the give chaos scenario.
-- It injects http response latency on the service whose port is provided as TARGET_SERVICE_PORT by starting proxy server and then redirecting the traffic through the proxy server.
+- It injects http response latency on the service whose port is provided as TARGET_SERVICE_PORT by starting the proxy server and then redirecting the traffic through the proxy server.
 - It causes http latency chaos on EC2 Instance using an SSM doc for a certain chaos duration.

 :::tip Fault execution flow chart